LOADING ...

 officer's-name-and-any-other-kind-of-thing-you-gotta-say", and for

-forty-five minutes and nobody a word that he said, but we had
+minutes and nobody understood a word that he said, but we had

-fun filling out the forms and playing with the on the bench there,
+fun filling out the forms and with the pencils on the bench there,

-and I out the massacre with the four part harmony, and wrote it
+and I filled out the with the four part harmony, and wrote it

-down there, just it was, and everything was fine and I put down the
+down there, just like it was, and everything was fine and I put the

-pencil, and I turned over the piece of paper, and there, on the
+pencil, and I turned over the of paper, and there, there on the

-other side, in the middle of the other side, away everything else on
+other side, in the middle of the other side, away from else on

 the other side, in parentheses, letters, quotated, read the